-For certain short-term assignments, such as those for speakers at a seminar, those performing religious work or journalists, a miscellaneous work pass that is valid for up to 60 days can be applied for.
-The foreign worker must be sponsored by a Singapore-based organisation or society.
+For certain short-term assignments, such as those for speakers at a seminar, religious works or journalists, they can apply for a miscellaneous work pass that is valid for up to 60 days.
+They must be sponsored by a Singapore-based organisation or society.

-Certain activities are exempt from work passes, such as participation in an exhibition as an exhibitor, providing expertise relating to the transfer of knowledge on the process of new operations in Singapore and carrying out activities directly related to organising or conducting a seminar.
+Certain activities are exempt from work passes, such as participation in an exhibition as an exhibitor, providing expertise relating to the transfer of knowledge on the process of new operations in Singapore, and carrying out activities directly related to organising or conducting a seminar.
 The employee must notify the Ministry of Manpower (MOM) of the work pass-exempt activity after arriving in Singapore and obtaining a short-term visit pass (ie, tourist visa) at immigration.
 Work pass-exempt activities can be performed for up to a total of 90 days in a calendar year.

-An individual does not need to notify the MOM for the duration of the short-term visit pass in Singapore to attend:
+An individual does not need to notify the MOM to participate in the following activities for the duration of the short-term visit pass in Singapore:

-- company meetings, corporate retreats or meetings with business partners; - study tours or visits, training courses, workshops, seminars and conferences as a participant; or - exhibitions as a trade visitor.
+- attending company meetings, corporate retreats or meetings with business partners; - attending study tours or visits, training courses, workshops, seminars and conferences as a participant; and - attending exhibitions as a trade visitor.